propensive/fury/doc/goals.md

 Fury has the following goals:
- - to provide a fast, interactive and easy-to-use experience for beginners writing Scala
+ - to provide a fast, interactive and intuitive build experience for beginners and advanced users of Scala
  -